VinzenzKlass/python-postgres/README.md

 Visit [Python Postgres](https://vinzenzklass.github.io/python-postgres/) for more information.

-If you find any issues or feel that this SDK is not adequately covering your use case, please [open an issue](https://github.com/VinzenzKlass/python-postgres/issues/new).
+If you find any issues or have some suggestions, please [open an issue](https://github.com/VinzenzKlass/python-postgres/issues/new).